Feishu

 Bot does not receive messages

-Section titled “Bot does not receive messages”- Ensure the app is published and approved
+Section titled “Bot does not receive messages”- Ensure the bot is published and approved in Feishu Open Platform / Lark Developer

 - Ensure event subscription includes